sidkofi/cpu_fail_classifier/README.md

 **Limitations & Future Work:**

 * This analysis used **simulated data**.
-Validation on diverse real-world CPU telemetry is needed.
+In the future I can validate this approach using diverse, real-world CPU telemetry.
-* The thresholds were **tuned manually** based on observed distributions; automated optimization (random forest) could be explored.
+* I tuned the thresholds manually based on observed distributions; automated optimization (random forest) could be explored to make this less tedious.
-* Finding a way to remove false positives is imperative to a successful product: 11 total runs demonstrate missed fail.
+* I need to find a way to remove false passes is imperative to a successful product: 11 total runs demonstrate missed fail that would be shipped to the customer.
-* Future work could involve **predicting the *time*** of failure onset or using these features as input to more complex **machine learning models**.
+* In the future I could try and **predict the *time*** of the CPU failure, or use these features as inputs to more complex **machine learning models**.

 ---